Psalm 18 – Great Praise from a Place of Great Victory

 b.
 You have made me the head of the nations; a people I have not known shall serve me: David also knew that God would raise him up not only as the King of Israel, but as a regional power with authority over neighboring nations who brought him tribute.

 i.
-This promise has an even greater fulfillment in the millennial kingdom of Jesus Christ, when David will be the king over the millennial Israel, which will be exalted above the other nations of the earth (Isaiah 55:3-5).
+Isaiah 55:3-5 (and other passages) tell us that this promise will have an even greater fulfillment in the millennial kingdom of Jesus Christ, when David will be the king over the millennial Israel, which will be exalted above the other nations of the earth.

 ii.
 As soon as they hear of me they obey me: We could say that Psalm 18:44 tells us how we should obey Jesus.
 This not only tells us of the obligation of the believer, but also that one can immediately come to Jesus Christ, be converted, and live obediently to God.
 No probation period is necessary.